opendocsg/slw-judgments-backfill/2013_SGHC_30/report.md

 **_The parties’ submissions_**

-10     Relying on _Re Cheah Theam Swee, ex parte Equiticorp Finance Group Ltd and another_ [1996] 1 SLR(R) 24 _(“Re Cheah Theam Swee”)_ , Mr Damodara argued that “execution” should be given a wide meaning so as to achieve consistency between the use of “execution” in s 3(3) of the RECJA and O
+10     Relying on _Re Cheah Theam Swee, ex parte Equiticorp Finance Group Ltd and another_ <span class="citation">[1996] 1 SLR(R) 24</span> _(“Re Cheah Theam Swee”)_ , Mr Damodara argued that “execution” should be given a wide meaning so as to achieve consistency between the use of “execution” in s 3(3) of the RECJA and O

 67\. [note: 1] Mr Damodara submitted that this wide meaning of “execution” would encompass the enforcement of, or giving effect to, the judgments or orders of a competent court through the use of